 Additionally, after the ground has been walked on repeatedly by large livestock, it becomes more firm and compacted, making it harder for the native vegetation to grow.
 Once the soil is free of vegetation, it is very easy for natural erosive processes such as wind or water to remove the top layer of soil .

 Land degradation is a process that happens when no protective measures to address soil erosion are taken.
-The top layer of soil contains the most amount of nutrients and when this layer and the nutrients within are removed, it is very difficult to recover soil quality and amount of nutrients.
-This also makes it very difficult for native plants start to grow again.
-If land degradation process continues, it eventually leads to desertification¹.
+The top layer of soil contains the highest amount of nutrients and when this layer and the nutrients are removed, it is very difficult to recover the soil quality.

-The dust bowl of the 1930s in the United States was an example of the widespread negative effects overgrazing, soil erosion and land degradation can have to a landscape.
+The dust bowl of the 1930s in the United States was an example of the negative effects overgrazing, soil erosion and land degradation have on a landscape.

 Overgrazing also affects how native species are distributed in the environment and how they are able to regenerate.
-For example, after a pasture is overgrazed, the root system of the native plant is damaged which makes regrowth difficult and slow.
-It often leads to the spread of nonnative or invasive species¹.
+For example, after a pasture is overgrazed, the root system of native plants is damaged which makes regrowth difficult and slow.
+It often leads to the spread of non-native or invasive species .
 Then, it is even more difficult for the native species to recover.
-The loss of valuable species is true of native plants but can also cause a loss of native animal species, if an area that is overgrazed is part of an important food source or habitat for a native animal.

 Overall, there are many negative effects of overgrazing for native species.
-While some of the ways to prevent overgrazing including proper animal management, better land management, and sustainable pasture practices¹, they are often not performed, even though these are important steps to take to preserve the quality of the land for future generations.
+While some of the ways to prevent overgrazing include proper animal management, better land management, and sustainable pasture practices , they are often not performed.
+Even though these are important steps to take to preserve the quality of the land for future generations.